Jabari Brown

-Jabari Akil Brown (born December 18, 1992) is an American professional basketball player, who last played for the Rio Grande Valley Vipers of the NBA G League.
+Jabari Akil Brown (born December 18, 1992) is a former American professional basketball player, who last played for the Rio Grande Valley Vipers of the NBA G League.
 He played college basketball for the Missouri Tigers where as a junior he led the SEC in scoring with an average of 19.9 points per game.
 Brown was also named to the All-SEC first team in 2014.

 High school career

-Brown started his junior year of high school Findlay Prep in Henderson, Nevada where he averaged 16 points per game before transferring mid-year to Oakland High School, returning to his hometown of Oakland, California.
+Brown started his junior year of high school Findlay Prep in Henderson, Nevada, where he averaged 16 points per game before transferring mid-year to Oakland High School, returning to his hometown of Oakland, California.
 For the rest of his junior campaign, he averaged 23.5 points, 3.4 rebounds and 1.2 assists per game for Oakland High.

 As a senior in 2010–11, Brown averaged 23.8 points and 4.1 rebounds per game as a senior for Oakland High.
 He was ranked the No. 19 national prospect in the class of 2011 and named a Jordan Brand All-American; he averaged nearly one point per minute in the All-America Game, scoring 14 points in 15 minutes.